______ PPC STATISTICS

 As the agency only receives payment based on the success of your PPC campaign(s), a PPC agency will typically expect full control of your accounts.
 This could result in less autonomy for you and your business when it comes to organising campaigns (for many busy business owners however, this will be a good thing).

-Average Google PPC cost statistics
+Average Google PPC cost Statistics

 As of 2024, the average cost of a Google Ad campaign is somewhere between $100 and $10,000 ($80 and $7,980) a month – a figure reported by more than two-fifths (44%) of businesses.